Meredith Broussard

 Associate Professor

-Meredith Broussard is an associate professor at the Arthur L. Carter Journalism Institute of New York University and 2018 Reynolds Journalism Institute Fellow.
-She is the author of two books: Artificial Unintelligence: How Computers Misunderstand the World (2019), and More than a Glitch: Confronting Race, Gender, and Ability Bias in Tech (2023).
-Artificial Unintelligence won the 2019 Prose Award in the Computing and Information Sciences category and the 2019 Hacker Prize from the Society for the History of Technology.
-Her research focuses on artificial intelligence in investigative reporting, with a particular interest in using data analysis for social good.
+Dr. Meredith Broussard is a professor at the Arthur L. Carter Journalism Institute of New York University and the research director at the NYU Alliance for Public Interest Technology.
+Her award-winning books include Artificial Unintelligence: How Computers Misunderstand the World (2019), and More than a Glitch: Confronting Race, Gender, and Ability Bias in Tech (2023).
+Her research focuses on investigative reporting with and about artificial intelligence.
+She also works on AI ethics and is interested in data analysis for social good.
+She appears in the Emmy-nominated documentary “Coded Bias” and in “Unknown: Killer Robots.”

-Her newest project explores how future historians will read today’s news on tomorrow’s computers.
 A former features editor at the Philadelphia Inquirer, she has also worked as a software developer at AT&T Bell Labs and the MIT Media Lab.
+Dr. Broussard’s research has been supported by the National Science Foundation, the Rockefeller Foundation, the Institute of Museum & Library Services, and the Tow Center at Columbia Journalism School.
 Her features and essays have appeared in The Atlantic, Harper’s, Slate, and other outlets.
-Follow her on Twitter @merbroussard or contact her via meredithbroussard.com.
+Contact her on social media @merbroussard or via meredithbroussard.com.

 Published Articles & Essays